 - Less than 1 out of 100 women will get pregnant each year if they always use Ortho Evra as directed.

 - About 9 out of 100 women will get pregnant each year if they don’t always use Ortho Evra as directed.

-The patch may be less effective for women who weigh more than 198 pounds.
-But it may still be a good option for women of all sizes.
+The patch may be less effective for women who are overweight.
 Talk with your health care provider if you are concerned about how well Ortho Evra may work for you.

 Certain medicines and supplements may make the birth control patch less effective.
 These include

 - the antibiotic rifampin — other antibiotics do not make the patch less effective

 - the antifungal griseofulvin — other antifungals do not make the pill less effective